neutrinoapp/neutrino/README.md

 - [ ] Api service should send realtime-jobs to the queue for the broker and realtime service to process them
 - [ ] Cover api service's new functionality, realtime service and queue-broker with tests
 - [ ] Maybe abstract the websockets logic to a separate plugin
+- [ ] Add docker image for NATS in the travis-ci build